Table of Contents

 |Oil Tank Capacity||0.25 litre|

 It’s clear from many forums that this is a trusty machine that owners enjoy using.
-Most users find the saw easy to start; just a few pulls of the cord when the engine is cold and once warm the saw will often start on the first pull.
+Most users find the saw easy to start; just a few pulls of the cord when the engine is cold and once warm the saw will often start on the first pull so there’s less effort required from you!
 If your saw is proving difficult to start then it’s probably time to get it serviced because poor starting problems aren’t common for this saw.

 Most people find the level of vibration acceptable so I guess the vibration damping features must work reasonable well!